 In-depth review of the GoolRC T32 drone

 I specially requested the package not to be sent with DHL.
-Guess what, it was sent with DHL but luckily from Netherlands so no paper work or extra charges.
+Guess what, it was sent with DHL but luckily from the Netherlands so no paperwork or extra charges.

 The included propeller protectors are highly recommended to be used by first-time pilots.
 Both blade guards and landing gears can be simply attached to the fuselage, no tool needed.

-At first sight, the aircraft has a nice attractive design and seems to be well build.
-Folded, measures about 13 x 10 x 7.5 cm and weights only 115 g – No FAA registration required.
+At first sight, the aircraft has a nice attractive design and seems to be well built.
+Folded, measures about 13 x 10 x 7.5 cm and weighs only 115 g – No FAA registration required.

 Unlike the VISUO XS809HW, which has a “break off” power switch, the T32 GoolRC has only a software switch.
-I would recommended to unplug the battery when the drone is stored for longer periods, otherwise the Li-Po can be over discharged and permanently damaged.
+I would recommend unplugging the battery when the drone is stored for longer periods, otherwise, the Li-Po can be over-discharged and permanently damaged.

-During night flights you will be guided by 4 LED lights, blue LEDs in the front and red ones on the rear (one in the middle of each arms).
+During night flights you will be guided by 4 LED lights, blue LEDs in the front and red ones on the rear (one in the middle of each arm).